secure-compilation/secure-compilation.github.io/index.markdown

 much appreciated.

-(The hiring process takes 2-3 months at Inria, but Prosecco gets "special treatment" in the form of an extra security clearance check, that makes the process even slower!)
+(The hiring process takes 2-3 months at Inria, but Prosecco gets _special treatment_ in the form of an extra security clearance check, that makes the process even slower!)

 ## Pardon My French